clement-pages/gryannote/gryannote/audio/README.md

 ## Keyboard shortcuts

-The following table summarizes available keyboard shortcuts for the `AnnotatedAudio` component:
+The following table summarizes available keyboard shortcuts for the `AudioLabeling` component:

 | Shortcut                                      | Action                                                                |
 | --------------------------------------------- | --------------------------------------------------------------------- |